mode-x/vue-nav/README.md

 ### Props - default composition

-- lib is a String indicating the base css library.
-The default is "bulma".
 - hamburger-type is a String (hamburger--spin is the default style.
 Visit https://jonsuh.com/hamburgers/ for more styles).
-- logged-in is a Boolean.
 - site is an Object.
 - user is an Object.
 - side-bar-type is String specifying the type.
 It is either "above" or "below".
 - side-bar-items is an Array.
 - nav-bar-items is an Object.
-- logOut is a Function.

 Below is the default composition of the props property of the component: